 Ayodhya hearing: Miscreants can’t claim ownership say Muslims parties in SC

-New Delhi, Sep 04: The Muslim prties relied on a Supreme Court judgment that called those who demolished the Babri Masjid as miscreants.
+New Delhi, Sep 04: The Muslim parties relied on a Supreme Court judgment that called those who demolished the Babri Masjid as miscreants.

-During the hearing in the Ayodhya case, the Muslim parties said that miscreants cannot claim ownership over the 2.77 acre disputed land.
+During the hearing in the Ayodhya case, the Muslim parties said that miscreants cannot claim ownership over the 2.77 acres disputed land.

-In 1994, a three judge Bench of the Supreme Court had said that those who had demolished the Mosque had no religion, caste or creed except the character of a criminal and the mere incident of birth of such a person in any particular community cannot attach the stigma of his crime to the community in which he was born.
+In 1994, a three-judge Bench of the Supreme Court had said that those who had demolished the Mosque had no religion, caste or creed except the character of a criminal and the mere incident of birth of such a person in any particular community cannot attach the stigma of his crime to the community in which he was born.

 Babri Mosque attacked by Hindus in 1934, trespassed in 1949, razed in 1992: Muslims tell SC